 General and administrative expenses consist primarily of personnel and personnel-related expenses, including executive management, legal, finance, human resources and other departments that do not provide direct operational services.
-General and administrative expenses also include professional fees and other corporate expenses.
+General and administrative expense also includes professional fees and other corporate expenses.